mbrunnen/bootstrap/README.md

 ### Dotfiles directory

-Define in a environment variable `DOTFILES` which holds the path to the dotfiles source directory.
+Define a environment variable `DOTFILES`, which holds the path to the dotfiles source directory.
 I would recommend that this directory is a git repository.
 This directory has to has the same hierarchy as the destination directory, i.e. `~/`, e.g.: